raspberrypilearning/build-crumble-motor-buggy/en/step_10.md

 --- /task ---

-You will always start from the beginning of the maze, so mark your starting point clearly so that you always start in exactly the same place and facing exactly the same way.
+You will always start from the beginning of the maze, so mark your starting point clearly so that you always start in exactly the same place, facing exactly the same way.

 ![Start location marker](images/mazeChallenge_startLocation.png)